Pediatric Heart Imaging

 - Computed tomography (CT) scans: A CT scan helps us evaluate structures outside the heart, including the veins, coronary arteries, aorta and aortic arch (the part of the aorta that bends).
 The CT scanner at Joe DiMaggio Children's Hospital Heart Institute uses very minimal radiation.

-Minimally Invasive Imaging Tests
+Minimally Invasive Pediatric Cardiac Imaging

 Minimally invasive means we introduce an imaging device inside the body.
 These tests include: